12.2 Cross-Domain Decision Tree

 Applied Scenario Guidance

-Imagine an officer responds to a convenience-store robbery with an injured clerk, fleeing suspect description, shell casings, and a panicked witness.
-The decision tree prevents one-dimensional answering.
-The officer needs scene safety, EMS, broadcast information, witness control, evidence preservation, and accurate report facts.
-If the answer jumps straight to collecting casings before checking for more threats and requesting EMS, it is likely wrong.
+Imagine a convenience-store robbery with an injured clerk, a fleeing-suspect description, shell casings, and a panicked witness.
+The tree blocks one-dimensional answering.
+The officer needs scene safety, EMS for the clerk, a broadcast of suspect information, witness control, evidence preservation, and accurate report facts.
+An option that jumps straight to bagging casings before checking for additional threats and requesting EMS is almost certainly wrong.

-Now imagine a licensing-exam question: an examinee arrives late with a phone and no PID.
-This is not a constitutional-law problem.
-The role is examinee or proctor, the authority is Rule 219.5 and the proctor manual, and the answer focuses on PID, valid photo ID, timeliness, instructions, and no electronic devices.
+Now a licensing-exam item: an examinee arrives late, carrying a phone, with no PID (personal identification).
+This is not a constitutional-law problem at all.
+The role is examinee or proctor; the authority is Rule 219.5 and the proctor manual; the answer turns on valid photo identification, timeliness, proctor instructions, and the ban on electronic devices.

 Exam Trap